top of page

 Description

-In this experiment, a light bulb is illuminated via the experiment station using a battery module as a power source and a switch.
-The students test and describe the electrical conductivity of various materials.
+In this experiment, a light bulb is lit via the experiment station using a battery module as a power source and a switch.
+Students test and describe the electrical conductivity of various materials.

-The students build an experimental station, create a series of tests and use it to research the conductivity of different materials.
+The students build an experiment station, create a series of tests and use them to research the conductivity of different materials.

 material